 Player Spotlight Series: Rickie Fowler

-The current PGA Tour star to wear the burdening title of “potential” is Rickie Fowler.
 Fowler taught himself the game as a teenager in California by banging buckets of balls on the range, much as golfing legend Lee Trevino did a half-century before him.
 In addition, like the Merry Mex, Fowler doesn’t look like most of his golfing brethren who appear to have rolled down an assembly line from old established country clubs.
 Fowler’s mother is half-Japanese and half Navajo.

 After leaving California for college at Oklahoma State University in 2007, Fowler’s blossomed into one of the country’s top amateur players.
 He won several major amateur tournaments, compiled a 7-1 match record in two Walker Cups, and picked up the Ben Hogan award for the best collegiate golfer in 2008.
 Fowler, who is known for his eccentric Puma outfits on the golf course, always wears orange on Sundays as a nod to his time as an Oklahoma State Cowboy in Stillwater.

-In the fall of 2009, Fowler turned pro and scored a seventh place check in his first tournament and lost in a playoff in his second.
+In the Fall of 2009, Fowler turned pro and scored a seventh place check in his first tournament and lost in a playoff in his second.
 In 2010 Ryder Cup captain, Corey Pavin, claimed he had a “gut feeling” and added the 21-year old Fowler to the 12-man international team.
 At Celtic Manor, Fowler came back from four holes down with six to play to gain a crucial tie and half-a-point for the American side in an unsuccessful bid for the Cup.
 However, the Ryder Cup introduced Rickie Fowler to the golfing public and the hype machine was set to overdrive.

-Endorsement deals such as Cobra Golf, deluged the personable Californian but victories did not.
+Endorsement deals, such as Cobra Golf, deluged the personable Californian but victories did not.
 He won his first PGA event in Charlotte, North Carolina at the Wells Fargo Championship in 2012, outlasting Rory McIlroy and D.A.
 Points in a three-way playoff.
 Golf fans were curious whether or not the youngster could finally break through, but expectations were a bit pessimistic, given that Rory was sitting there in the threesome after regulation.

 However, it only took one extra hole in the playoff, as Fowler gambled with a 51-degree wedge on the 18th hole at Quail Hollow and emphatically put it four feet from the hole for a birdie to earn the victory.
 But there was little complementing success on the course and Fowler did not qualify for the 2012 Ryder Cup team.